Workshop2/ParameterDependencyDetector/README.md

 MS Sql Stored Procedure Parameter Detector
 Detects the usages of parameters for MS Sql Stored Procedures.

+NOTE: To use this app, you will need to update the connection string found in the app.config file

 Created by Simon Colmer / Workshop2
 http://x-volt.com